 The pink text refers to portions of the statute, rule, or regulation that have been cited with "emphasis added" in judicial opinions.
 If you click on the pink highlighting, a window will appear, which will list all of the cases that have cited the pink highlighted text with emphasis.
 This feature is used to alert you to phrases or sentences in a statute, regulation, or rule that were significant enough to warrant added emphasis by the courts.
 To learn more about this feature, please see the article available here.

 II.
 I clicked the "Annotations" tab.
-What I can do now?
+What can I do now?

 After you click on the "Annotations" tab, you will see two panels: "Key Referencing Passages" and "Cases applying this statute."
 You will also see a search bar under "Narrow."